dPhish/Documentation/modules/detect/analyzed_emails.md

 ---

+## Analyzed Emails Details:
-1. **Analyzed Emails**: Give the overall number of reported emails in the platform, including emails for all sources.
+1. Give the overall number of reported emails in the platform, including emails for all sources.
 2. Searches any of the displayed columns for emails that match the search keywords.
 3. Filters the displayed emails based on severity, source, status, or user.
 4. Exports the listing data, all the analyzed emails, in CSV, XLS, or JSON format.